AyBims/shopIt/README.md

   * [pycodestyle (version 2.7.*)](https://pypi.org/project/pycodestyle/)
   * [PEP8](https://pep8.org/)

 All the development and testing was runned over an operating system Ubuntu 20.04 LTS using programming language Python 3.8.3.
-The editors used were VIM 8.1.2269, VSCode 1.6.1 and Atom 1.58.0 .
-Control version using Git 2.25.1.
+The editors used were VIM and VSCode.
+Control version using Git.

 ## 0x03 Installation